IVCTool/IVCT_Operation/ivct-vtmak/README.md

 The IVCT framework containers in this composition run in `host` network mode.
 This means that the IVCT containers use the host network stack and are visible on the network as if they run as native applications on the host.

-The VTMaK RTI Exec and Forwarder are part of the System Under Test and therefore not part of this composition.
+The MaK RTI Exec is part of the System Under Test and therefore not part of this composition.

-## Connecting to the VTMaK RTI Exec

-The Local RTI Component of the TC Runner is currently explicitly configured with the default address of the VTMaK RTI Exec (`localhost:4000`)  using the environment variable `MAK_RTIEXECADDRESS`.
-See issue https://github.com/MSG134/IVCT_Framework/issues/192 for more information.

-The assumption is that the RTI Exec runs on the same host as the IVCT.
+## IVCT Web UI

+Connect to the IVCT Web UI on `http://${DOCKERHOST}:8080`.
+Login as admin, password admin.